-Honey is antimicrobial, anti-inflammatory, antioxidant-rich, and a super-healthy ingredient which has been used in medicine for thousands of years.
-Having in mind its powerful nutrient profile, it comes as no surprise that it’s often included in home remedies for many health conditions, like some skin problems for example.
-People will try anything when traditional medicine fails to help them, and of course, some just don’t like using products with chemicals at all.
+Honey is antimicrobial, anti-inflammatory, and antioxidant-rich.
+It's a super-healthy ingredient that has been used in medicine for thousands of years thanks to its wound-healing properties.
+Considering its powerful nutrient profile, it's no surprise that honey is often included in home remedies for many health conditions, including some skin problems.

-Is it a myth or is there some truth between all the stories?
+But can you use honey for acne?
+Is it a myth, or is there some truth to all the stories?

-The familiar story you are going to read on many sites usually goes like this - leave out the expensive, not really effective, and abrasive acne products aside and get rid of the acne once and for all using nothing but honey.
+The typical advice you'll read on many sites usually goes like this: leave out the expensive, ineffective, and abrasive acne products aside and get rid of the acne once and for all using nothing but honey.

-Think about it like this - applying honey to a fully developed acne lesion can stop the infection in your pore from getting worse.
-In fact, the anti-inflammatory properties honey has can help decrease the swelling and redness that acne is causing.
+Think about it like this - applying honey to a fully developed acne lesion can stop the infection in your pore from worsening.
+Honey's antibacterial activity and anti-inflammatory effects can help decrease swelling and reduce inflammation and redness.

 Unfortunately, honey can work only up to a point.
-This means that if there are other factors involved in your breakouts, honey might prove useless.
+This means that if other factors are involved in your acne breakouts, honey might prove useless.

-Another downside to honey is that is doesn't have the strength to act as the traditional acne treatments, like benzoyl peroxide.
-Bottom line is that honey might help you, and it’s both cheap and safe-to-use.
+Another downside to honey is that it doesn't have the strength to act as the traditional acne treatments, like benzoyl peroxide.

-On the other hand, you have a few more steps before you get the honey as you know it.
-The two steps important for us, in this case, are pasteurization and ultrafiltration.
+You have a few more steps before you get to honey as we know it.
+The two steps are pasteurization and ultrafiltration.

-Pasteurization means that the honey goes under high heat so that its yeast content is eliminated.
+Pasteurization means that the honey goes under high heat to eliminate its yeast content.
 With this process, the honey loses some of its beneficial properties.

 Manuka honey is made in Australia and New Zealand, and it comes from bees that pollinate the manuka bush.
 People who swear by it say it can treat wound infections and other skin conditions.

-OK, I know what you're thinking - doesn't all honey have the power to help with wounds and nourish the skin?
-And, you are right.
+OK, we know what you're thinking - doesn't all honey have the power to help with wounds and nourish the skin?
+You're right.

-But, the antibacterial, antiseptic, and anti-inflammatory properties of honey depend on the type of honey as well as other factors - like when and how it's harvested.
+But, the antibacterial, antiseptic, and anti-inflammatory properties of honey depend on the type of honey and other factors - like when and how it's harvested.
 This is why raw honey has more benefits than traditional honey.

-Manuka honey is considered even more potent because, aside from the hydrogen peroxide (the part that gives honey its antibacterial properties) it has even more ingredients with antibacterial characteristics, which is what sets it apart from traditional honey.
+Manuka honey is considered even more potent because, aside from the hydrogen peroxide (the part that gives honey its antibacterial properties), it has even more ingredients with antibacterial characteristics, which sets it apart from traditional honey.

-One of these ingredients is methylglyoxal, which in traditional honey is found only in small quantities, but in the nectar of manuka flowers, it's present in really high concentrations.
+One of these ingredients is methylglyoxal, which is only found in small quantities in traditional honey.
+However, in the nectar of manuka flowers, it's present in really high concentrations.
 In addition to that, it has antiviral, anti-inflammatory, and antioxidant benefits.

-The one thing you do need to have in mind is that not all honey is the same.
-Go for raw or manuka honey instead of traditional honey.
+The one thing you do need to keep in mind is that not all honey is the same.
+Go for raw, manuka honey, or natural honey instead of traditional honey.
 Many regular honey brands add sugar and other additives, which can make your skin react negatively.

 Read the package label before buying - your best choice is 100% natural and raw.